marcusgreen/moodle-local_reportdemo/README.md

 # Report Demo

 Demonstration of the reportbuilder functionality delivered with Moodle 4.X in a local plugin.
+By Marcus Green

 ![alt text](./docs/images/reportdemo.png "Screen shot of demo report")

+Contact Moodle Partner Catalyst EU (https://www.catalyst-eu.net/) for custom development and consultancy.

 The following resources were used when creating this